Valle del Ambroz

 Where to stay

-Hervás is the natural base, and rural accommodation here ranges from apartments within the judería itself — Apartamentos La Iguana occupies restored buildings that respect the 15th-century construction style — to standard casa rural rentals on the valley edge.
-For those who want to be further from the village centre, Baños de Montemayor has its own historic spa hotel, the Balneario de Baños de Montemayor, operating thermal treatments alongside accommodation (to verify current operation and booking conditions).
-La Garganta has a small number of rural houses, useful for walkers targeting the sierra trails; the village is quieter and noticeably cooler.
-Demand spikes sharply during the Otoño Mágico weekends (mid-September to late October) — booking several weeks in advance is essential in that window.
+Hervás is the natural base, and rural accommodation here ranges from apartments within the judería itself (Apartamentos La Iguana occupies restored buildings that respect the 15th-century construction style) to standard casa rural rentals on the valley edge.
+Baños de Montemayor has its own historic spa hotel, the Balneario de Baños de Montemayor, operating thermal treatments alongside accommodation (to verify current operation and booking conditions).
+La Garganta keeps a small number of rural houses, useful for walkers targeting the sierra trails; the village is quieter and noticeably cooler.
+Demand spikes sharply during the Otoño Mágico weekends from mid-September to late October, and in that window you need to book several weeks ahead.
 The Ambroz valley tourism office at visitambroz.es maintains a current accommodation directory.

 What to eat

-The valley kitchen is emphatically Extremaduran, with the chestnut forests and the paprika-drying tradition of the wider northern province as its markers.
-In autumn, roasted chestnuts (castañas asadas) appear at every bar and the calbotá communal roasting is the festival centrepiece.
-Migas extremeñas — fried breadcrumbs with bacon, chorizo and peppers — are on every menu and best eaten at lunch.
+The valley kitchen is emphatically Extremaduran, marked by the chestnut forests and the paprika-drying tradition of the wider northern province.
+In autumn, roasted chestnuts (castañas asadas) appear at every bar, and the calbotá communal roasting is the festival centrepiece.
+Migas extremeñas, fried breadcrumbs with bacon, chorizo and peppers, are on every menu and best eaten at lunch.
 Patatas revolconas, mashed potato dressed with smoked paprika and pork crackling, is the standard starter.
-Iberian pork in all its forms — chorizo, lomo, morcilla — comes from local producers.
-For a restaurant meal in Hervás, Nardi (Michelin Bib Gourmand) is the acknowledged reference for updated Extremaduran cooking using local and seasonal produce.
-Azacán Hervás and Mesón El 60 offer more straightforward regional cooking in the town centre.
-Mushrooms and wild fungi appear on menus from September onwards.
-Note that Pimentón de La Vera DOP, the smoked paprika, is technically produced in the adjacent Valle de la Vera rather than Ambroz, though it appears throughout local cooking.
+Iberian pork comes from local producers in all its forms: chorizo, lomo, morcilla.
+For a restaurant meal in Hervás, Nardi (Michelin Bib Gourmand) is the acknowledged reference for updated Extremaduran cooking using local and seasonal produce; Azacán Hervás and Mesón El 60 offer more straightforward regional cooking in the town centre.
+Wild fungi appear on menus from September onwards.
+One footnote: Pimentón de La Vera DOP, the smoked paprika, is technically produced in the adjacent Valle de la Vera rather than in Ambroz, though it runs through local cooking.

 What to do

-Walk the judería of Hervás at your own pace — the streets are short, the 15th-century timber-frame houses are the attraction, and the neighbourhood can be covered in two hours without rush.
-Visit the Roman Baths Museum in Baños de Montemayor, which holds the excavated first-century baths and the largest collection of Roman votive altars in the Iberian Peninsula.
-Follow a section of the Vía de la Plata on foot or bicycle through the valley — the route is waymarked and passes through Aldeanueva del Camino and Baños de Montemayor.
-Walk the PR CC-37 "Bosques del Ambroz" trail through the chestnut forest.
-In autumn, visit the Castaños del Temblar near Segura de Toro — five ancient chestnut trees aged between 500 and 700 years.
-The annual Marcha Senderista "Bosques del Ambroz" hiking day is held each spring.
-The current spa at Baños de Montemayor offers thermal bathing if you need a rest day.
+Walk the judería of Hervás at your own pace.
+The streets are short, the 15th-century timber-frame houses are the attraction, and the neighbourhood can be covered in two hours without rush.
+In Baños de Montemayor, the Roman Baths Museum holds the excavated first-century baths and the largest collection of Roman votive altars in the Iberian Peninsula.
+The Vía de la Plata runs through the valley, waymarked for foot or bicycle, passing through Aldeanueva del Camino and Baños de Montemayor.
+The PR CC-37 "Bosques del Ambroz" trail crosses the chestnut forest.
+In autumn, the Castaños del Temblar near Segura de Toro, five ancient chestnut trees aged between 500 and 700 years, justify the detour.
+The annual Marcha Senderista "Bosques del Ambroz" hiking day is held each spring, and the current spa at Baños de Montemayor offers thermal bathing if you need a rest day.

 Respect

 The judería of Hervás is a residential neighbourhood as well as a historic site.
-Many of the buildings are private homes; the streets are narrow.
+Many of the buildings are private homes and the streets are narrow.
 Walk through, look, but keep volume down in the early morning and evening.
-The valley's chestnut forests are a working landscape — harvest happens in October and is economically significant for local families; stay on marked paths and do not collect chestnuts from the ground in private groves without permission.
+The chestnut forests are a working landscape.
+Harvest happens in October and is economically significant for local families; stay on marked paths, and do not collect chestnuts from the ground in private groves without permission.
 During the Otoño Mágico weekends the valley receives well above its usual visitor numbers across all eight villages.
-If arriving by car, use the designated car parks at each village and walk in; the narrow village streets were not built for through traffic.
-Support the village bars and small producers directly — much of the local economy is micro-scale.
-The spa village of Baños de Montemayor has year-round residents who use the village as a home, not a backdrop.
+If arriving by car, use the designated car parks at each village and walk in.
+The narrow village streets were not built for through traffic.
+Support the village bars and small producers directly, since much of the local economy is micro-scale.
+And the spa village of Baños de Montemayor has year-round residents who use the village as a home, not a backdrop.

 Practical notes